-Did you know that nearly 60% of new parents have misconceptions about umbilical cord care?
+Many new parents have misconceptions about umbilical cord care.
 These misunderstandings can lead to improper healing and unnecessary discomfort for your newborn.
-It’s crucial to differentiate between myths and facts to guarantee your baby’s well-being during this critical time.
-Understanding the right approach to umbilical cord care can make all the difference in promoting healing and preventing complications.
+Knowing the difference between myths and facts helps you protect your baby’s well-being during this critical time.

 Understanding the Umbilical Cord: What It Is and Its Function